Rudy Giuliani Says He Will Not Comply With Congressional Subpoena For Impeachment Inquiry Documents

 — The Hill (@thehill) October 15, 2019

 Giuliani has been a focus in the impeachment inquiry after allegedly running a foreign policy operation that involved Ukraine in order to benefit Trump’s campaign for president in 2020.
-He was reportedly involved in pressuring the country to investigate the president’s political rival, Joe Biden, and his son Hunter Biden.
+He was reportedly involved in pressuring the country to investigate the president’s political rival Joe Biden and his son, Hunter Biden.
 Two men involved in the efforts were indicted last week on campaign finance charges.

-Giuliani is the subject of a federal investigation, as well.
+Giuliani is the subject of a federal investigation as well.
 As The Inquisitr previously reported, the New York lawyer is being investigated for potential violations of foreign lobbying laws as part of his communication with the Ukraine government.